Charles Thornton Libby: Frederick Hale incident

 In May 1910, Libby was attacked with a whip by colonel Frederick Hale (later of the Maine Senate) following an article about Hale's mother that was published in the Six Towns Times.
 Hale had entered Libby's office in Portland, holding a copy of the newspaper, and asked, "Are you responsible for this?"
 Libby looked at it and replied in the affirmative.
 Hale pulled a whip out from under his coat and struck Libby several times, saying, "Take that, you cur."
 Hale then threw the whip on the office floor and struck Libby.
 "This is what I do to anyone who insults my mother."
 After Hale left, Libby said: "I like him better than I did before.
 It was a manly thing to do.
 A man who wouldn't stand up for his mother don't amount to much."

 Death

-Libby died on May 23, 1948, aged 86.
+Libby died at his home in Yarmouth, Maine, in 1948, aged 86.
 He is interred in Portland's Evergreen Cemetery, alongside his wife, who survived him by seven years.

 He was posthumously awarded an honorary Master of Arts degree by Bowdoin College.